prtyspt/web-dev-test/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running. - TBD
+This README would normally document whatever steps are necessary to get the application up and running.

+(This is my prtyspt's first GIT project)

 Things you may want to cover: